markziemann/GeneNameErrors2020/README.md

 * read_xls.R is a helper Rscript that executes the readxl function which is very efficient at extracting tabular data from Excel sheets.

+* pmcjournal.sh parses the PMC summary text file and outputs a tabular file that links PMCIDs to journal names

 ## Input data

 There are several files like pmc2015.txt which is a list of PMC papers.
 I